Europa (Holly Johnson album): Composition

 The title track, "Europa", had originally been a collaboration between Johnson and Vangelis in Paris around 1990.
-Vangelis' team originally approached Johnson and sent him an instrumental track for him to add lyrics too.
+Vangelis' team originally approached Johnson and sent him an instrumental track for him to add lyrics to.
 Johnson soon arrived in Paris and was taken to an underground studio, which had been converted from a concrete bunker on the edge of the Bois de Boulogne.
 In an interview with The Arts Desk, Johnson recalled: "I sang the vocal and Roman Polanski turned up with a young Emmanuelle Seigner and a posse of choreographers.
 He said he was going to direct the video and she was going to dance in it.
 After the weekend had come to a close and I had come back to England, I never heard a peep again about the song from anyone.
 It was almost like a bit of a dream."
 Having retained the original recording on DAT, Johnson later rediscovered the song and decided to re-record it: "It took me two years to track Vangelis down.
 When finally I contacted him it was via Cherry Vanilla.
 Strangely, she had a company called Europa.
 I spoke to her and said, "Why is it called that?"
 She said, "Because I heard that demo many years ago – I love that song."
 I said, "Well actually this is why I'm ringing you."
 In the end I got him to play on the version I played with Mark Ralph.
 I'm very happy with the resulting new version and the fact I got the maestro to play on it."